TouqeerAhmad/VFSOWL/README.md

 For each experimental setting, we generate 5 experiments and those session files are made available in respective directories inside experiments_cub200 directory for using exactly the same instances as we used in our experiments.
 The base session is still comprised of 100 classes and 30 samples-per-class.
 The instances for base session are identical to earlier work on fixed-FSCIL e.g., [CEC](https://github.com/icoz69/CEC-CVPR2021).
 More experiments for the said experimental settings, or even different experimental settings can be generated using the above stand-alone code file by altering the number of increments and N_ways/K_shots accordingly.

 ### Feature Extraction
+The paper is focused on concatenating self-supervised and supervised features respectively learned from a disjoint unlabeled data set and data from the base-session of the VFSCIL/VFSOWL setting.
+Both types of features are extracted and pre-saved as the first step.

+### Self-Supervised Feature Extraction
+To extract the self-supervised features, run the feature extractor ```FeatureExtraction_MocoV2.py``` in respective data set directory by providing the path to the pre-trained self-supervised model and other required arguments.
+For example for cub200, the above file is located in CEC_CVPR2021/dataloader/cub200/ directory.
+A bash file (```temp.sh```) demonstrates running feature extractor for all incremental sessions and saving self-supervised features for 60 random crops per each training sample and one central crop per each validation sample.

+### Supervised Feature Extraction
+To extract the supervised features learned using the base-session data of VFSCIL, run the feature extractor ```FeatureExtraction_MocoV2.py``` in respective data set directory by providing the path to the pre-trained supervised model and other required arguments.
+While any supervised model can be trained using the base-session data, we have specifically used the CEC-based learned models.